siriobalmelli/memorywell/README.md

 This makes it possible to point a buffer to a region already containing data,
 	such as a memory-mapped file, and then using the buffer to synchronize access by multiple threads to successive blocks of the file.

+### portable

+1. Uses C11 Atomics
+1. Does not rely on platform-selective tricks such as combining multiple variables into a single atomic CAS, etc

 ### slower than an exchange-only queue of pointers